maxodsbjerg/ScalableReadingOfStructuredData/20220117_PHedits_scalable-reading-of-structured-data.md

     df$Time <- format(as.POSIXct(df$date,format="%Y-%m-%d %H:%M:%S"),"%H:%M:%S")
     df$date <- format(as.POSIXct(df$date,format="%Y.%m-%d %H:%M:%S"),"%Y-%m-%d")

-Some other columns that do not have the same names in our data as in the data extracted with the lesson *Beginner's Guide to Twitter Data* are our columns `verified`and `text` that are called `user.verified` and `full_text`.
+Some other columns that do not have the same names in our data as in the data extracted with the lesson *Beginner's Guide to Twitter Data* are our columns "verified" and "text" that are called "user.verified" and "full_text".
 Here you have two options.
-Either you change the code, so that everywhere `verified` or `text` occurs you write `user.verified` or `full_text` instead.
+Either you change the code, so that everywhere "verified" or "text" occurs you write "user.verified" or "full_text" instead.
 Another approch is to change the column names in the dataframe, which can be done with the following code:

     df %>%
      rename(verified = user.verified) %>%